 We do not use peanuts or tree nuts (e.g. pecans, walnut, hazelnut, almonds, pistachio, macadamia, cashews) as ingredients in any of our products and whilst we endeavour to source ingredients from suppliers who also do not handle nuts, we cannot guarantee that they are 100% ‘nut free’ as we do not test for the presence of nut traces.

-We take the use of palm oil in our products very seriously and it is very much in review.
+We take the use of palm oil in our products very seriously and it is very much in review, however we have recently acquired RSPO certification for the palm oil we use.
+We are rolling out the addition of the RSPO logo to our packs to make this clear.
 While palm oil is currently very unpopular in the media, we are determined to make the right change rather than a quick one.
 A recent report examining the problems relating to palm oil says alternatives like soy, corn and rapeseed could be even worse because these crops are much more land-hungry.
 It points out palm oil’s many disadvantages, but warns that alternatives would likely lead to even more biodiversity losses and problems rather than provide a solution.
 We are seeking expert advice to ensure any changes that we do make are the right ones and for the right reasons.

 Our black trays are not currently widely recyclable.
-We did look at changing to clear trays, but actually, black trays are an important part of the recycling journey as all other trays can be recycled into them.
-Instead, we are running trials to include an extra ink in our black trays allowing them to also be detected and commercially recycled.
-Hopefully the trials go well and we are able to put this in place soon.
+Black trays are an important part of the recycling journey as all other trays can be recycled into them, however we are now rolling out a change to clear trays across the range.

 We pride ourselves in the quality of our products, however, if you are dissatisfied or disappointed with any of our products we hope you will contact us to allow us to discuss the matter with you and get to the bottom of what went wrong.

 If you would like to share your creations with us please do so on Facebook, Instagram or Twitter with the hashtag #SimonHowie